-Dupixent is a prescription medication used to treat certain cases of:
+Dupixent is used to treat certain cases of:

-- moderate to severe atopic dermatitis (eczema) in adults and children ages 6 years and older
+- moderate to severe atopic dermatitis (a type of eczema) in adults and children ages 6 months and older

 - chronic rhinosinusitis with nasal polyps in adults

-This article describes the dosages of Dupixent, including its forms, strengths, and how to take the drug.
+This article describes the dosages of Dupixent, as well as its strengths and how to take it.
 To learn more about Dupixent, see this in-depth article.

 This section covers common dosage information for Dupixent.

-Depending on your situation, you may receive each dose of Dupixent at your doctor’s office, or they may show you how to give yourself injections at home.
+Depending on your situation, you may receive each dose of Dupixent at your doctor’s office, or a healthcare professional may show you how to give yourself injections at home.
 You can also ask your pharmacist for advice on giving yourself Dupixent injections.

 For more information, see “How is Dupixent used?” below.